 Hachiko was a dog known for his infinite fidelity and love for his owner, Eizaburo Ueno, a university professor in Tokyo, Japan.
 Every afternoon, Hachiko (stylized as Hachikō in Japanese) waited at the Shibuya train station until his owner returned from work - even after his tragic sudden death.

 This display of affection and loyalty has made Hachiko's story become world famous.
-It has even made it onto the big screen!
+It has even made it onto the big screen with a movie.

-This is the perfect example of the love that a dog can feel for their owner and we know this tale will move the hardest of hearts.
-If you still do not know the true story of Hachiko - the faithful dog, grab some tissues and keep reading this AnimalWised article.
+This is the perfect example of how the love of a dog can be as strong as the love of humans.
+So let's get into the true story of Hachiko “the faithful dog”, grab some tissues and keep reading this AnimalWised article!